MrYsLab/python_banyan/docs/example2.md

 # Modifying The Simple Echo Client

-Being able to set a component's parameters using command line options allow the user to easily modify the way a component operates.
+Being able to set a component's parameters using command-line options allows the user to change a component's behavior.

-To demonstrate, we will take the existing simple echo client and modify the code to allow the user to enter the Backplane IP address, the publisher and subscriber port numbers, the number of messages to send to the server, the process name to display on the banner, and the loop time, all via the command line.
+To demonstrate, we will take the existing simple echo client.
+The code will be modified to allow the user, via command line,  to enter the Backplane IP address, the publisher and subscriber port numbers, the number of messages to send to the server, the process name to display on the banner, and the loop time.

-This example allows the user to specify, none, one or any combination of parameters, allowing maximum flexibility.
+This example allows the user to specify, none, one, or any combination of parameters, allowing maximum flexibility.

-To process user specified command line parameters, we will use the [argparse library](https://docs.python.org/3/library/argparse.html).
+To process user-specified command-line parameters, we will use the [argparse library](https://docs.python.org/3/library/argparse.html).

-A code comparison will be provided for the modified code, in addition to any new code that is required in order to add the feature.
+A code comparison will be provided for the modified code.
+Any new code that is required is also shown for the feature.

-Once we modify the code, we will be able to print a help screen to the console, by simply invoking the program with a *-h* command line option.
-A list of all command line options will be displayed for the user to choose from.
+Once we modify the code, we will be able to print a help screen to the console by merely invoking the program with a *-h* command-line option.
+A list of all command-line options will be displayed for the user to choose from.

 <img align="center" src="../images/echo_cmdline_help.png">

-## Adding The Necessary Imports
+## Adding the Necessary Imports

 We will import the argparse package as well as the signal package to the original file.
-Argparse allows us to create the command line arguments, and signal allows us to trap and process a Control-C entered by the user.
+Argparse allows us to create the command line arguments, and the signal enables us to trap and process a Control-C entered by the user.

 ```